Bluefissure/pal-conf/README.md

 - Windows: `steamapps/common/PalServer/Pal/Saved/Config/WindowsServer/PalWorldSettings.ini`
 - Linux: `steamapps/common/PalServer/Pal/Saved/Config/LinuxServer/PalWorldSettings.ini`

-The load & copy buttons communicate with your pastebin, please copy your server setings before click the load button, and the copy button will copy the output settings for you.
+The load & copy buttons communicate with your clipboard, please copy your server setings before click the load button, and the copy button will copy the output settings for you.

 ### WorldOption.sav